Owning a firearm tailormade to fit you is perfection - but is English best, asks Liam Stokes

 Frankly, even if I won several million I don’t think I would buy a new Purdey, Boss or Holland &…

 Certainly, there is something about an English gun that transcends technical considerations.
-Jonathan had just returned from the Dallas Safari Club Convention when I spoke to him, and he was genuinely moved by the awe in which fine London guns are held by both “owners and dreamers”.
+I have been moved by the awe in which fine London guns are held by both “owners and dreamers”.
 Those of us whose wallets place us firmly in the “dreamers” camp can take pride in this part of our sporting heritage, while being grateful that foreign makers are bringing customised and bespoke guns to within easier financial reach.